 TALKING ABOUT WHAT HAPPENED

 Like adults, children express their feelings in different ways.
 Some will be numb, withdrawn, and unable to talk about the event.
-Others will have sudden spurts of anger or sadness about the event, and then act as if nothing has happened.
-Others might express themselves nonverbally in drawings or through acting out.
+Others will have sudden spurts of anger or sadness about the event and then act as if nothing has happened.
+Others might express themselves nonverbally through art, play, or activities.
+They may show big emotions and have more temper tantrums.
+Let them know it is ok to be angry, but it is not ok to hurt themselves or others.

-Let them know you’re also hurting, and express your own mourning and grief.
-Be sure to show caring and support their emotions.
+Let them know you’re also hurting and express your own mourning and grief.
+Be sure to support their emotions.

-• Don’t force them to talk about their feelings, but do listen to them even if their feelings are different to yours.
-Make sure you aren’t impatient with them; we all grieve at our own pace.
-Let them talk repeatedly about the same things as much as they need, and keep responding to them each time with kindness.
+Don’t force them to talk about their feelings, but do listen to them even if their feelings are different to yours.
+Make sure you are patient with them; we all grieve at our own pace.
+Let them talk repeatedly about the same things as much as they need and keep responding to them each time with kindness.

 There are helpful psychological tools being used to aid children.
-A place like the Children’s Hospital Trauma and Grief Center (TAG) can provide free advice and counseling to help you better support the child in question.
+Places like the Children’s Bureau and Children’s Hospital Trauma and Grief Center (TAG) can provide free advice and counseling to help you better support the child in question.
 You can also reach out to University Medical Center’s Trauma Recovery Center.
-Both of these resources are in New Orleans.
+All of these resources are in New Orleans.
+Additionally, groups like the Coalition for Compassionate Schools are working to better support and educate teachers about how trauma impacts children’s behavior, so they know how to respond to the effects of trauma in the classroom.